mgfreshour/lobbyists-of-ludicrousville/lobbyists-of-ludicrousville.md

 ***Examples***

-1. Borrow Bills Bank - provides cash, that must be paid back with interest. ¿¿End of game/turn or loss of prestige??
+1. Borrow Bills Bank - provides cash, that must be paid back with interest.
+Token with amount, ¿¿Event card "Loans Due" or end of game.
 1. Private Sex Dungeon - "Finance & Ethics" resources
 1. Private Island with Dinosaur Theme Park - "Banking & Technology" resources
 1. Luxury Frisbee Golf Course
 1. Eskimo Strip Club
 1. Hotel Conference Center with open bar
 1. Expensive Funeral Home
+1. Indoor Catapult Firing Range
 1. PoliSci Polytechnic - hire a new worker
-1. Beige Party National Committee HQ - Beige Party Resources
+1. Crab Party National Committee HQ - Beige Party Resources
-1. Violet Party Rugby HQ - Violet Resources
+1. Squirrel Party Scrum Lounge - Violet Resources
 1. Exotic Hunting Club - Pictures of jabberwocky, xenomorph on wall.
 1. Restricted Reservation Ristorante - Get any politician, expensive.
-1. ....

 ## Intrigue Cards
 Each of these should be powerful enough to not need balancing for the square to play them.

 1. ¿¿Gain two from Anonymous forum, or play one.
+1. ¿¿Each player gains two every turn.
 1. Expose Corruption - Increases cost of all resources for remainder of turn
-1. Blackmail with Goat Pics - Other play loses resource
+1. Blackmail with Goat Pics - Other player loses two resources of active players choice
-1. Anonymously Donate to Political Committee - Trade one party resource for another
+1. "Anonymously" Donate to Political Committee - Trade one party resource for another
-1. Reveal Gerrymandering in Shape of Nude Basset hound - All players lose half (rounded up) of one party in there pockets.
+1. Reveal Gerrymandering in Shape of Dogs Playing Poker - All players lose half (rounded up) of one party in there pockets.
 1. Sweeter Suite - allows use of already occupied building of corruption.
 1. Expose Excessive Mulligan Use - all players must pay $$ to keep their politicians of a particular group.
+1. Bad Publicity - Against another lobbyist, pay money up to X credits.
+Other can't buy politicians until they pay 2X money to remove.
+1. Good Publicity - Cancels Bad Publicity OR Reduces price of all politicians for remainder of turn.
+1. Buy New Alarm Clocks - Get first player token
+1. Expose Accounting Fraud - Other player of choice loses half their money.
+1. Practice "Creative" Accounting - Gain X money without interest.
+(Should be higher than most jobs pay)
 1. ....

 ## Quests
 Receive Money when accepting Quest.
-Receive Prestige (Victory Points) when completing.
-Lose Prestige at the end of the game for any non-completed.
-Quests should balance the amount of money they provide up front and the amount of prestige they reward, so one will need to take a variety of quests, some that pay more than is needed to obtain the resources, some that are very prestigious but will require use of corporate money.
+Quests have a voting part and optionally a comittee part.
+Each part pays more money.
+A player may complete just the comittee part and turn in the quest or both parts at once.
+They may _not_ complete the committee part and hold onto it to later complete the voting part.
+They may _not_ complete the voting part without completing the comitee part.
+If the comittee part is countered, the voting part is will no longer be available for completion.
+Some may have a penalty for not completing in a certain time frame (next election, end of game, graduation).

 1. ¿¿Themed so special intrigues/events affect them.
 Ex Controversial, Fundamental, Common Sense types??
 1. ¿¿Themed so different lobbying agencies have advantage taking them??
-1. ¿¿Counter offer, another player can "cancel" the completion by playing equivalent resources.
+1. Some have counter offers, another player can "cancel" the completion by playing equivalent resources.
 They get counter reward, originating player gets shafted.

 ***Examples***